andybz/andybz/README.md

 ### Hi there 👋

-I design, develope, and maintain websites for all types of clients.
+I design, develop, and maintain websites for all types of clients.
 With over 15+ years experience in the industry, it's safe to say you'll be able to count on me to get the job done.
 I am also clasically trained as a graphic designer and have a passion for photography.
 Holler if you need some assistance!

 <!--